adisinghstudent/adisinghstudent/README.md

-- 👋 hi, i’m adi
+- 👋 heyy, i’m adi
--  i’m interested in space
+-  i’m interested in coding
--  i’m currently learning everything
+-  i’m currently learning javascipt and python for the better
--  i’m looking to collaborate on github
 -  reach me on linkedin or instagram!

 <!---